Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 .. index:: Finalization_Size

-The prefix of attribute ``Finalization_Size`` must be an object or a non-class-wide type.
+The prefix of attribute ``Finalization_Size`` must be an object or a type.
 This attribute returns the size of any hidden data reserved by the compiler to handle finalization-related actions.
 The type of the attribute is *universal_integer*.

 ``Finalization_Size`` yields a value of zero for a type with no controlled parts, an object whose type has no controlled parts, or an object of a class-wide type whose tag denotes a type with no controlled parts.
+For a class-wide type, ``Finalization_Size`` yields a non-zero value except if a No_Finalization restriction is in effect, in which case it yields zero.

 Note that only heap-allocated objects contain finalization data.